1) Your hair loss is in earlier stages.

 5) You’re under the care of a dermatologist or trichologist.

 Also part of our “good Theradome candidacy” list is whether or not you’re under the care of a hair loss professional.
-The use of laser hair therapy is reaching popularity amongst clinics worldwide, and an expert can help you maximize the benefits of the Theradome laser helmet by monitoring your hair loss journey.
-A medical professional can also check for underlying medical conditions, which are directly connected to hair loss.
+The use of laser hair therapy is reaching popularity amongst clinics worldwide.
+An expert can help you maximize the benefits of the Theradome laser helmet by monitoring your hair loss journey.
+A medical professional can also check for underlying medical conditions, that can cause hair loss.

-Engineered and manufactured in the U.S., not only does the Theradome laser helmet rely solely on science to reverse hair loss at a cellular level, but its convenient, hands-free and cordless features also enforce user compliance (see # 3).
-All you have to do is click on a button and read, chat, or smile for twenty minutes until you are verbally informed that your treatment is over.
+Engineered and manufactured in the U.S., the Theradome laser helmet is convenient, hands-free and cordless.
+All you have to do is click on a button and read, chat, or smile for twenty minutes until Theradome tells you that your treatment is over.
 Ultimately, undergoing laser hair therapy with the Theradome laser helmet is the best measure you can take to reverse alopecia and take precautionary measures to avoid further hair loss down the road.